 Alexandra Palace Fireworks Festival

 There’s a reason the Alexandra Palace Fireworks Festival is dubbed the “Glastonbury of Fireworks”.
 This wild extravaganza is back for another year of Bonfire Night celebrations.
-You can expect DJ sets by national treasure Gok Wan, street food and craft beers, an indoor German Bier Fest with a live Oompah Band and an Elvis Presley tribute act, and a blazing bonfire to keep warm around.
-There will also be a family funfair with screenings of The Lego Movie and Shaun of the Dead, fire jugglers, an ice disco and a huge fireworks show to remember with London’s epic skyline as the backdrop.
+You can expect DJ sets by national treasures, Fat Tony, and DJ Spoony, street food and craft beers, an indoor German Bier Fest with a live Oompah Band and an Elton John and Rogue Minogue tribute act, and a blazing bonfire to keep warm around.
+There will also be a mind-blowing lightning magic from Lords of Lightning, a whizz around the ice rink to a disco soundtrack, and a huge fireworks show to remember with London’s epic skyline as the backdrop.

 Image Courtesy of Battersea Park